AIQ-Kitware/ta1-magnet-integration-example/README.md

 values for random evaluation set selection).
 In this case all three variations have been verified (claim passed), so the final `RESULT` of the card is that it is `"VERIFIED"`.

+## Citations

+[1] Hayden Helm, Aranyak Acharyya, Youngser Park, Brandon Duderstadt, and Carey Priebe.
+2025.
+Statistical inference on black-box generative models in the data kernel perspective space.
+In Findings of the Association for Computational Linguistics: ACL 2025, pages 3955–3970, Vienna, Austria.
+Association for Computational Linguistics.